SyKoNetwork/MCBE-Unified-Ore/README.md

 ## Starting development

-We strongly recommend **"bridge."** to edit the project files as their are presets avilable and a compiler built in to test out the addon in game.
+We strongly recommend **"bridge."** to edit the project files as there are presets avilable and a compiler built in to test out the addon in game.

 ## Presets